surftemp/sst-data-tutorials/README.md

 This repository contains tutorials and documentation for using the C3S/CCI sea surface temperature dataset hosted by AWS opendata.

 You can click on the button below to run the tutorials.
+If you want to run them locally, look below for installing the environment locally.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/cgentemann/sst-data-tutorials/HEAD)